AreaXimus1/f1-data/README.md

 - `tyre_colours` is a dictionary.
 The key is the tyre name (both dries and wets) in lower case, the value is a hex code for the tyre colours.
 - `drivers` is a dictionary with sub-dictionaries.
 The key is each driver's three letter initials (e.g. VER), the value is a sub-dictionary.
 In that subdictionary there are three keys, Team, Full Name, and Surname, whose contents should be self-explanatory.
 - `races` is a dictionary with sub-dictionaries.
 The key is the race name (e.g. China, Emilia-Romagna), the value is a dictionary.
 There are 8 keys: Round (int), Official name (str), Track (str), Date (str, DD/MM/YYYY), Time (str), Sprint (Bool), Laps (int), and Sprint Laps (int, if Sprint=False, will not exist).
+- `variables` is a dictionary with sub-dictionaries.
+The key is the fastf1 variable name (e.g. SpeedST), the value is another dictionary.
+In that dictionary there are two keys, "Title" and "Axis", which explains the variable name.
+E.g. `SpeedST: {"Title": "Speed Trap Speed", "Axis": "Speed Trap [km/h]"}`.
+Some graphs use these to properly title charts and their axes.

 ### 00_Example/